-To stimulate innovative research that will deepen our understanding of health and health care markets and how they relate to the overall economy, the Becker Friedman Institute's health economics research initiative awards funding to emerging scholars each year.
+To stimulate innovative research that will deepen our understanding of health and health care markets and how they relate to the overall economy, the Program on Foundational Research on Health Care Markets and Policies awards funding to emerging scholars each year.

 Fellows awarded this funding will conduct and collaborate in research on the economics of health and health care and interact with a large network of other economics scholars at the institute and throughout the University of Chicago.

-The institute accepted applications for 2017–18 awards through March 15, 2017; funding decisions will be announced May 1.
+The institute accepted applications for 2017–18 awards through March 15, 2017; see the 2017 fellowship announcement here to view awardees.

 The program offers $25,000 stipends for: